Comau: Growth and expansion

 In 2002, Comau Ingest Sverige AB was established in Sweden; in 2003, Comau Russia Srl and Comau (Shanghai) International Trading Co.
 Ltd. began operations with a focus on import-export activities.
 Comau Sciaky SA became the full owner of Gerbi & Sciaky, a company in France that produces electrical welding guns, changing its name to Sciaky S.A.S. in 2004.

 The next year, Comau Service France and Comau Sciaky and Sciaky S.A.S. were consolidated within Comau France S.A.
 In 2005, Comau Germann-Intec GmbH merged with Comau Deutschland GmbH.

 In 2007, Comau-Germann Intec GmbH was started in Germany with a focus on engineering activities.

 In 2013, Comau expanded its presence in China with three new sites.
 Comau Turkey and Comau Czech were also opened to better serve the Middle and Eastern European markets.
-Soon after, Comau established a new office in Munich, Germany which expanded into Mexico.
+Soon after, Comau established a new office in Munich, Germany, which expanded into Mexico.

-Comau São Paulo and Comau Thailand are established in 2015, while in 2016, Comau opened its HUMANufacturing Innovation Center in Pontedera (Pisa), Italy.
+Comau São Paulo and Comau Thailand were established in 2015, while in 2016, Comau opened its HUMANufacturing Innovation Center in Pontedera (Pisa), Italy.
 The company also opens a new location in California, United States, in 2016.
 Comau expands its activities in the United Kingdom in 2017, by opening a new engineering facility in North East England.

-In these years the Comau Academy is founded, with which the company began to organize master, technical and managerial training courses, and then with the educational platform e.DO™ Experience, Comau began to offer educational activities for learning STEM subjects, robotics, coding and soft skills based on the use of educational and open source robots and.DO™.
+In these years the Comau Academy is founded, with which the company began to organize master, technical and managerial training courses, and then with the educational platform e.DO™ Experience, Comau began to offer educational activities for learning STEM subjects, robotics, coding, and soft skills based on the use of educational and open source robots and.DO™.

 In 2020 Comau signed the technological collaboration agreement with TIM for the digital transformation of the manufacturing industries and collaborated with FCA and the Fiat brand in the production of the new electrical Fiat 500, supported SME manufacturing companies at the MADE competence center in Milan, cooperated with the Artes 4.0 in Pisa, collaborated with the CIM 4.0 in Turin and joined the Innovation Community EIT Manufacturing.

 In 2021 the company joined the European Battery Alliance (Eba) and the Batteries European Partnership Association (Bepa).
 There it contributed to the European Technology & Innovation Platform (Etip) for batteries and collaborated with the UK Battery Industrialisation Center along with Rockwell Automation for the creation of unified robot control solutions and additional support of the Fincantieri and llika plc. to develop prototypes of robotized steel welding solutions.

 In 2022 Comau assisted to expand the manufacturing lines in the Brazilian state of Pernambuco to produce the new 7-seat Jeep Commander SUV.
 This helped to increase process optimization and control, and at the same time supported Ilika plc. in a study for an All-Solid-State Battery Technology.